 Rebecca McDowall is the author of Regan: Snatcher of Souls and the blog Dystonia and me where she helps raise awareness for her health issues and to support other people who are also fighting them.

 The book Regan is about a couple in love Cassie and Daniel who are faced with danger after Cassie’s true identity is revealed.
 Will Cassie’s love for Daniel be enough to keep him safe from the danger that lurks ahead?

-Click the link below to buy her book!
+Click the picture below to buy her book!
+(Affiliate)